mandelsoft/kubelink/README.md

 dependent on the used operation system/image.
 For heterogeneous clusters with nodes using different operating systems, this will not work (only if the set of interfaces is known in advance for configuring the calico daemon set).
+Newer calico versions now support the detection method `cidr`, which allows detecting the correct interface by the node subnet CIDR, which is operating system agnostic.

 If [Gardener](https://gardener.cloud) is used to maintain the involved Kubernetes clusters the required calico config can be directly described in the shoot manifest.
-The section `networking` has to be adapted as follows (change to the interface of your environment):
+The section `networking` has to be adapted as follows (change to the node cidr of your environment) .

 ```yaml
     networking: